greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/working_with_security_1_1.md

 ---
 title: Working with Security
 category: GitLab.com
 subcategory: Security
 description: Documenting the various types of Security related tickets and the escalation process to notify Security.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/working_with_security_1_1/
+linkTitle: Working with Security
+type: docs
 ---

 ## Overview